Understanding Your Honda Odyssey Maintenance Schedule

 Honda Odyssey Maintenance Intervals

 - 7,500 Miles: For your first service interval, you’ll need an oil change, your oil filter replaced, and your tires checked.
+This will help keep your engine and tires performing at their safest and most efficient.
 Your battery, brakes, and fluid levels should also be checked.
-Make sure you repeat these services every 7,500 miles.
+Make sure you repeat these services every 7,500 miles driven.

-- 15,000 Miles: At this particular service interval, you’ll need to have tires rotated and your CV boots, steering rack/gearbox, and calibers inspected.
-Also at this point, you’ll need to have your pollen/cabin filter replaced.
+- 15,000 Miles: At this particular service interval you’ll need to have tires rotated, and your CV boots, steering rack/gearbox, and calipers inspected.
+Having the tires rotated will keep them from wearing unevenly, which helps them last longer.
+Also at this point you’ll need to have your pollen/cabin filter replaced.

 - 30,000 Miles: When you reach 30,000 miles, you’ll need to have your driveshaft boots, suspension, brake pads/discs, and fluid lines inspected for wear, tear, or leaks.
 You also need your fuel lines/connections and exhaust system checked.